superpixel/Spacechar/README.md

 About Spacechar
 ===============

-Very simple helper app that present a list of space characters (Thin Space, Em Space, …) to choose from and copy to the clipboard.
+Spacechar is a very simple helper app that present a list of space characters (Thin Space, Em Space, …) to choose from and copy to the clipboard.
 Written in AppleScript and localized to english and german.

 How to build?
 -------------